Design-oriented pedagogy with Ahokkala school:

-Ahokkalan koulu is a small primary school in Kontiolahti municipality in North-Carelia, Finland.
+Ahokkalan koulu is a small primary school in Kontiolahti municipality in North Karelia, Finland.
 It has 66 students and classes from 1-6 grades.
 The classes are combined so that 1-2, 3-4 and 5-6 graders study together with one teacher.
 Kontiolahti is a very special and child friendly municipality in modern Finland conserving the small local schools situated nearby the habitants.
 The municipality has approximately 15 000 inhabitants but has 10 primary schools so that students don’t necessarily need a school transport to a large extent.

 Ahokkala school, ENO and the DOP method

 Ahokkala school is taking part in ENO ‘s Sustainable Development via Co-creation project, which uses the principes of Design oriented pedagogy (DOP), in autumn 2021 investigating water and sustainable development.
 In short DOP is anchoring the learning process to pupils’ ideas, thinking, conceptions and interpretations about the phenomena in question.
 It encourages pupils, teachers and experts to innovate so that the learners themselves can design their approach towards the study.
 The questions are drawn from their natural wondering and the whole study process has a strong role in a form of study diary.
 Water was a natural choice for the theme since the school is situated nearby the River Pielinen which offers a great opportunity for exploration.
 The whole school will participate in dealing with the issue in different ways with the help of ENO Environment Online specialists.